Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Semuliki National Park, Uganda

 Genus Bicyclus: There are around 100 species of the Afrotropical genus Bicyclus so far described and presently the genus is undergoing a major revision.
-There are 26 - including B. mesogenina which was not included in the published Semuliki checklist or possibly 27 (depending on the alboplaga/xenoides taxonomic status) of the current described species to have been recorded at Semuliki.
+There are 28 - including B. mesogenina and B. dentata which were not included in the published Semuliki checklist or possibly 29 (depending on the alboplaga/xenoides taxonomic status) of the current described species to have been recorded at Semuliki.
 A number of species display seasonal polymorphism and B. vulgaris and B. buea were two of the most common assemblage species sampled in the fruit traps.
 Some females from a number of species are difficult to differentiate (eg. buea, smithi and sanaos or vulgaris and sandace) and in this instance I will still include a female specimen for reference although the specific species can't be verified.
-The website follows the species groups categories detailed in the 'Systematic checklist (with complete synonymic listing) of currently known Bicyclus species' by Aduse-Poku et al., (2016).
+The website follows the species groups categories detailed in the 'Systematic checklist (with complete synonymic listing) of currently known Bicyclus species by Aduse-Poku et al., (2016).

 The evadne species-group and the alboplaga-complex